rayererer/nix-config/README.md

 ## TODO:

+- [ ] Add clipboard, (might be enough with just wl-clipboard package).
+- [ ] Add zip and unzip package.
 - [ ] Change from the weird module config structure of some stuff (neovim and hyprland e.g.), might be more useful for hyprland than neovim though.
 - [x] Somehow use hyprshade or other blue-light filter app, could maybe just make script/picker for hyprshade, might not even need to download it outside of using it inside a nix shell.